AdguardTeam/DnsLibs/CODE_STYLE.md

     - Don't mix `return` and `break` inside switch:
       If one switch case ends with `break`, all other should end with `break` or `[[fallthrough]]`.
       If one switch case ends with `return`, all other should end with `return` or `[[fallthrough]]`.
+- Comments
+    - Should start from capital letter.
+    - See "Doxygen comments" for info about Doxygen comments.

 ### Indentation and style
 - K&R style, but:
     - Basic indent - 4 spaces
     - Method/Function body start: same line
     - Constructor body start: next line after member initializers
+    - Binary operators like `+`, `-`, etc. should have spaces around them.
     - `if()`, `for()`, `while()`:
         - Use compound statement even if is contains single statement
         - If loop has no body, use compound statement with `// do nothing`